LambdaHack/LambdaHack/README.md

 LambdaHack is a Haskell[1] game engine library for ASCII roguelike[2] games of arbitrary theme, size and complexity, with optional tactical squad combat.
-It's packaged together with a sample dungeon crawler in wierd fantasy setting that can also be tried out in the browser at http://lambdahack.github.io.
+It's packaged together with a sample dungeon crawler in a quirky fantasy setting.
+The sample game can be tried out in the browser at http://lambdahack.github.io.
-(It runs fastest on Chrome.
-Keyboard commands and savefiles are supported only on recent enough versions of browsers.
+The browser version runs fastest on Chrome.
+Keyboard commands and savefiles are supported only on recent enough versions of browsers, but mouse should work everywhere.
-Mouse should work everywhere.)

 As an example of the engine's capabilities, here is a showcase of shooting down explosive projectiles.
 A couple were shot down close enough to enemies to harm them.
 Others exploded closer to our party members and took out of the air the projectiles that would otherwise harm them.

 ![gameplay screenshot](https://raw.githubusercontent.com/LambdaHack/media/master/screenshot/allureofthestars.com.shooting.down.explosives.gif)

-This was a semi-automatic stealthy speedrun of the escape scenario of the sample game that comes with the engine.
-Small bitmap font.
+This was a semi-automatic stealthy speedrun of the escape scenario of the sample game that comes with the engine, native binary, SDL2 frontend, single tiny bitmap font.
 The enemy gang has a huge numerical and equipment superiority.
 Our team loots the area on auto-pilot until the first foe is spotted.
 Then they scout out enemy positions.
 Then hero 1 draws enemies and unfortunately enemy fire as well, which is when he valiantly shoots down explosives to avoid the worst damage.
 Then heroine 2 sneaks behind enemy lines to reach the remaining treasure.
 That accomplished, the captain signals retreat and leaves for the next area (the zoo).

 Using the engine